Glossary

 Coffee Cupping

-The definition of Coffee Cupping is a standardized method for tasting and evaluating coffee’s aroma, flavour, and quality, used across the industry to compare and assess different lots.
+The definition of Coffee Cupping is the standardized method for tasting coffee’s aroma, flavour, and quality used to compare and assess different lots.

 C